Get exclusive member benefits & effect social change. Join Today

 Other risk factors for seizures during pregnancy include:

-If you already have a preeclampsia diagnosis or have a history of it, your doctor will order tests to determine if your preeclampsia worsened or reoccurred.
-If you don’t have preeclampsia, your doctor will order preeclampsia-related tests as well as others to determine why you’re experiencing seizures.
+If you already have a preeclampsia diagnosis or have a history of it, your doctor will order tests to determine if your preeclampsia has happened again or gotten worse.
+If you don’t have preeclampsia, your doctor will order tests for preeclampsia as well as others to determine why you’re having seizures.
+These tests can include:

 Creatinine is a waste product created by the muscles.
-Your kidneys should filter most of the creatinine from your blood, but if the glomeruli don’t work properly, excess creatinine will remain in the blood.
-Having too much creatinine in your blood may (but doesn’t always) indicate preeclampsia.
+Your kidneys should filter most of the creatinine from your blood, but if the glomeruli get damaged, excess creatinine will remain in the blood.
+Having too much creatinine in your blood may indicate preeclampsia, but it doesn’t always.

 Your doctor may order urine tests to check for the presence of protein and its excretion rate.

-Medications to prevent seizures (anticonvulsants) may be necessary.
-You may also need medication to lower blood pressure if you have high blood pressure.
+Medications to prevent seizures, called anticonvulsants drugs, may be necessary.
+You may need medication to lower blood pressure if you have high blood pressure.
+You may also be placed on a low-dose aspirin.

-Getting the proper medical care for preeclampsia may prevent eclampsia.
-Make sure to talk to your doctor about any symptoms you may be experiencing.
+However, getting the proper medical care for preeclampsia may prevent eclampsia.
+Go to your prenatal visits as recommended by your doctor to have your blood pressure, blood, and urine monitored.
+Make sure to talk to your doctor about any symptoms you have, as well.

 Written by: Brindles Lee Macon and Marijane Leonard